UniversalDependencies/UD_Galician-TreeGal/README.md

 # Summary

-The Galician-TreeGal is a treebank for Galician developed at LyS Group (Universidade da Coruña).
+The Galician-TreeGal is a treebank for Galician developed at LyS Group (Universidade da Coruña) and at CiTIUS (Universidade de Santiago de Compostela).

 # Introduction